 You first investigate the benefits of your options (even though you don’t think about the fact you are looking at the benefits).
 One is in a beautiful mercury glass jar.
 That would perfectly shimmer on your kitchen counter and pair so well with your white hand-lettered pumpkin you grabbed last year.

 Another option is a glass jar with a darling little pumpkin on the label.
 Not as elegant as the first but certainly conjures nostalgic memories of Falls past as a child.

 You like both, but which one should you choose?
 To make the decision easier, you start investigating the features of both options.
 The mercury glass one says it has a burn time of 25 hours.
 It is made up of paraffin wax.

 The glass one with the pumpkin has a burn time of 30 hours.
 Hmm.
 It says it is made of soy-based wax.
 The label says their soy candles are made in America and due to the nature of the soy wax, it is a cleaner burn without harmful toxins that paraffin wax can put off, has a high-quality fragrance from essential oils, and supports American Farmers.

-You quickly Google what the deal is with soy wax and learn that it is preferred over paraffin because paraffin is made from petroleum and are more likely to trigger allergies because of their toxins.
+You quickly Google what the deal is with soy wax and learn that it is preferred over paraffin because paraffin is made from petroleum and is more likely to trigger allergies because of the toxins.